buquio/social-proof-reactapp/react depoly.md

 5. git remote add origin https://github.com/buquio/huddlelandingpage-reactapp.git
 6. npm run deploy
 7. copy the link in your "home" to google search & view your site
-8. go to github and refresh you will see all ur files **note: ur file are in complied format & you need to add it to ur main branch
+8. go to github and refresh you will see all ur files **note: ur file are in complied format & you need to push it to ur main branch

 PUSH TO GITHUB
 9. do git status